Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 ### plymeta:EnableRoleAbility()
 Enables this player's role ability, if it was previously disabled.\
-*NOTE*: If the player's role ability was previously disabled, this will also call the `TTTOnRoleAbilityEnabled` hook *Realm:* Client and Server\
+*NOTE*: If the player's role ability was previously disabled, this will also call the `TTTOnRoleAbilityEnabled` hook.\
+*Realm:* Client and Server\
 *Added in:* 2.2.9